danielsundermeier/knowledge/leben/ziele/mastery.md

 > "There is one single thread binding my way together… the way of the Master consists in doing one’s best… that is all." - Confucius

+> "Everyone wants to be great, until it's time to do what greatness requires" - Joshua Medcalf & Jamie Gilbert

 ## Die Gabe

 Diese Menschen haben eine Gabe.
 Sie haben ihre Fähigkeiten durch spezielles Training, das Veränderungen im Gehirn und im Körper vorantreibt erlangt.